teloxide/teloxide/CODE_STYLE.md

 pub use crate::x::Z;
 ```

+**Rationale:**
-**Rationale:** consistency.
-Reading order is important for new contributors.
-Grouping by crate allows spotting unwanted dependencies easier.
+- Reading order is important for new contributors
+- Grouping by crate allows spotting unwanted dependencies easier
+- Consistency

 ## Import Style